 Change your shell

 chsh doesn’t work in this realm because of Active Directory.
-Instead, add
+Instead, add yourself to

 /etc/passwd and modify your shell the good old-fashioned way.

 getent passwd $USER | sudo tee -a /etc/passwd